harshsutar2001/STRAVA-HEALTH-AND-FITNESS-ANALYTICS/README.md

 The dataset contains user activity, sleep, calorie burn, and wellness-related metrics collected from fitness tracking devices.

-The dataset files used in this project are available in the Data_Files folder.
+The dataset files used in this project are available in the Data folder.

 🛠️ Tools & Technologies Used